Most interesting landmarks of Libya

 - Tripoli Cathedral – Tripoli.
 Ornate cathedral, built in Neo-Romanesque style in 1928.
 Now converted into a mosque.

-Described wonders of Libya
+Described landmarks of Libya

 - Petroglyphs and cliff art.
-Libya has thousands of sites with high quality paintings and petroglyphs, created over many thousands of years.
+Libya has thousands of sites with high-quality paintings and petroglyphs, created over many thousands of years.
 Drawings often show animals which are long extinct here and thus hints at a different climate and nature in the past.

 Featured: Leptis Magna